jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-23-real-time-streaming-with-kafka-and-flink-5/index.md

 ### Application Source

 A source table is created to read messages from the *taxi-rides* topic using the Kafka Connector.
-The source records are *bucketed* in a window of 5 seconds using the [*TUMBLE* windowing table-valued function](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/dev/table/sql/queries/window-tvf/#tumble).
-The records within buckets are aggregated by vendor ID, window start and window end variables before they are inserted into the sink table.
-The records in the sink table are ingested into an OpenSearch index named *trip_stats* using the OpenSearch connector.
+The source records are *bucketed* in a window of 5 seconds using the [*TUMBLE* windowing table-valued function](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/dev/table/sql/queries/window-tvf/#tumble), and those within buckets are aggregated by vendor ID, window start and window end variables.
+Then they are inserted into the sink table, which leads to ingesting them into an OpenSearch index named *trip_stats* using the OpenSearch connector.

 In the *main* method, we create all the source and sink tables after mapping relevant application properties.
 Then the output records are written to the OpenSearch index.
-Note that the output records are printed in the terminal additionally when the app is running locally for ease of checking them.
+Note that the output records are printed in the terminal additionally when the app is running locally for checking them easily.

 ```python
 # forwarder/processor.py